Created; 19/03/2016, Changed 10/07/2025 - 09/07/2025

 +-200mV 50Hz sine wave input.

-- Blue - half wave rectifier output.
+- Blue - half-wave rectifier output.

 - Green - Peak detector op-amp output.
+Pulses at the peaks.

 - Red - peak detector.